dirtsimple/postmark/README.md

 * `$doc->get("field", $default=null)` returns the content of "field" from the frontmatter, or `$default` if it's not found
 * `$doc->select(['field'=>callback, ...])` calls each *callback* if the matching field exists, with the value of that field.
 The return value is an array containing only keys for the fields that existed, with the values being the result of calling the callback.
 If a callback isn't actually callable (e.g. `true`), the value is returned as-is in the output array.
 If a callback is an associative array, it's processed recursively, so that e.g. `$doc->select(['EDD'=>['Price'=>$cb]])` will call `$cb` if and only if there is an `EDD` front matter field that's an associative array with a `Price` subfield.

+#### postmark_load

+Whenever a document is loaded from disk, `do_action('postmark_load', Document $doc)` is run, to allow modification of the document (e.g. its`Post-Meta` field) before the document hash is calculated.
+Any changes made to the document during this action will affect the hash calculation, so this is the ideal place to do simple syntax sugar or field remappings.

+If you're writing an extension that needs to do complex calculations or access the database, however, you should probably use a different hook, and add a versioning field (e.g. `MyPlugin-Version-Info`) during this action in order to ensure that documents get re-synced when your algorithms change.
+Likewise, if your extension is altering how markdown formatting is done, you should add a versioning field to ensure that adding, removing, or updating your extension will force affected documents to re-sync.

+### Sync Actions for Posts

-During the sync process, a document builds up a `$doc->postinfo` array to be passed into `wp_insert_post` or `wp_update_post`.
+During the sync process for posts, a document builds up a `$doc->postinfo` array to be passed into `wp_insert_post` or `wp_update_post`.
 Postmark only sets values in `$doc->postinfo` that have not already been set by an action or filter, so you can prevent it from doing so by setting a value first.

 For example, Postmark calculates the `post_content` after calling the `postmark_metadata` action, but before the `postmark_content` action.
 This means you can prevent Postmark from doing its own Markdown-to-HTML conversion by setting `post_content` from either the `postmark_before_sync` action, or the `postmark_metadata` action.